You may wish to see a map of the area and a short introduction to this section first.

 Caprarola and its palace fell into oblivion.
 The 1883 Baedeker's guide to Italy informed travellers on their way to Rome that near Ronciglione a path leads through wood to the once greatly renowned, but now seldom visited, castle of Caprarola.

-Move to Palazzo Farnese di Caprarola.
+Move to Palazzo Farnese di Caprarola and to its gardens.

 Carbognano most likely owes its name to its charcoal (carbone = coal).
 Today it has a reputation for its hazel-nuts.
 The little town is dominated by a castle, which Pope Alexander VI donated to Orsino Orsini, husband of Giulia Farnese.
-Giulia was a beautiful young woman and became the mistress of the pope who appointed cardinal her brother Alessandro.
+Giulia was a beautiful young woman and became the mistress of the Pope who appointed cardinal her brother Alessandro.
 Carbognano was eventually acquired by the Sciarra Colonna family.